big-lip-bob/UnfunPyMooc/README.md

 # The [MOOC](https://lms.fun-mooc.fr/courses/course-v1:ulb+44013+session06/info) in question

 ## What did I learn from this ?
+### Python is garbage that:
-* Python didn't have switch statements (3.10)
+* Had no switch statements (3.10)
-* Python doesn't support pattern matching
+* Doesn't have pattern matching in function arguments
+* Cannot unpack iterables in comprehensions